 - You can replace up to three quiz grades by going to a mathematics or related talk, and turning in a 1-2 page summary of the talk.
-Talks from other departments with a math flavor to them can also count. (eg: biology, chemistry, computer science, digital and computational studies, earth and oceanographic science, economics, education, environmental studies, neuroscience and physics are all good places to look) For talk announcements, check out the posters around Searles, Druckenmiller, Kanbar, Adams, VAC and elsewhere.
+Talks from other departments with a math flavor to them can also count. (eg: biology, chemistry, computer science, digital and computational studies, earth and oceano-graphic science, economics, education, environmental studies, neuroscience and physics are all good places to look) For talk announcements, check out the posters around Searles, Druckenmiller, Kanbar, Adams, VAC and elsewhere.
 Also check the Bowdoin events calendar, dept. websites, the digest, e-mail announcements, and the ES newsletter. - In general, late submission (even 15 mins late) of homework assignments will NOT be accepted.
-In extenuating circumstances, with proper prior notice, I will try to provide extensions to individuals. - I will drop two of your lowest individual homework scores, no-questions-asked.
+In extenuating circumstances, with proper prior notice, I will try to provide extensions to individuals.
+If I am not present to recieve your submission, you can put it in the Math 1800-B homework box located at the South end of Searles' first floor hallway. - I will drop two of your lowest individual homework scores, no-questions-asked.